top of page

 What are cultural type categories defined in this model

-The Lewis Model defines three main categories, and they are described as follows:
+The Lewis Model defines three main categories, described as follows:

 Multi-active: extrovert, speaks more than hears, people-oriented, social, has divisive attention, can interrupt and disturb, shows affection and willingly talks about them, displays expressive body language and gestures, makes general plans, has a flexible approach to the concept of truth, and combines personal and professional life easily.